tjassal/tjassal.github.io/_posts/2022-09-21-HappyTrails-HanaJeremy.md

 ---
-title: 'Welcoming New Faces to the Lab...'
+title: 'Welcoming new faces to the Lab...'
 author: 'Tim Assal'
 date: 2022-09-21 00:00:00
 description: and fare thee well!